ZJUVAI/Newclid/docs/manual/overview.rst

 implementation: :class:`geosolver.proof.ProofState`

-The :green:`Proof State` is the main body of GeoSolver, it allows to build a proof step by step.
+The :green:`Proof State` is the main body of Newclid, it allows to build a proof step by step.
 Each :red:`Action` type will trigger a different kind of step (apply, match, aux, ...), and each step will use sub-components of the :green:`Proof State` that represent its internal state.